Managing Strategic Change MGT5303

 To provide participants with the ability to assess, analyse and implement change within organisations, in particular to:

 ■ Explore the nature and context of change.

-■ Examine alternative change management approaches and philosophies.
+■ Examine alternative change management approaches and theories.

 ■ Determine optimal change management strategies given particular change contexts.